microsoft/Kusto-Query-Language/doc/parseurlfunction.md

 ---
 title: parse_url() - Azure Data Explorer
-description: This article describes parse_url() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 11/09/2022
+description: Learn how to use the parse_url() function to parse a URL string. ms.reviewer: alexans ms.topic: reference ms.date: 01/12/2023
 ---
 # parse_url()